rlawrenc/cosc_304/README.md

  - Attend all classes and prepare before attending class.
  - Read the notes before the class time. **Expect to spend about five hours per week in out-of-class preparation.**
  - Learn the material in the course by completing all assignments. **No late assignments are accepted.**
  - Enjoy attending class activities and participating according to your personality.
-Ask questions by posting on chat or raising your hand.
+Ask questions by posting in chat or raising your hand.
  - Please actively participate in class discussions, questions, and problem solving exercises.
  - **I want all students to pass the course, receive a good grade, and feel the course was beneficial.**